 Student Financial Responsibility Agreement

-In the future, student will have to electronically acknowledge the debt incurred by registration in Southern West Virginia Community and Technical College classes.
-This feature is yet to come and should be implemented by Fall 2019.
+In the future, students will have to electronically acknowledge the debt incurred by registration in Southern West Virginia Community and Technical College classes.
+This feature is yet to come and should be implemented by Fall 2020.

 Southern will utilize college-issued student email accounts to convey college-related, critical, and/or time sensitive information to faculty, staff and students.
 In some instances, email communication may be the only means by which certain information is conveyed.